cybercongress/go-cyber/docs/cyberd.md

 If rank computed inside consensus computer, you have an easy content distribution of the rank as well as an easy way to build provable applications on top of the rank.
 Hence we decided to follow more cosmic architecture.
 In the next section, we describe the proof of relevance mechanism which allows the network to scale with the help of domain-specific relevance machines that works in parallel thanks to IBC protocol.

 Eventually, relevance machine needs to find (1) deterministic algorithm that allows computing a rank for a continuously appended network to scale the consensus computer to orders of magnitude that of Google.
 Perfect algorithm (2) must have linear memory and computation complexity.
-The most importantly it must have (3) highest provable prediction capabilities for the existence of relevant links.
+The most importantly it must have (3) highest provable prediction capabilities for the existence of relevant cyberlinks.

-After some research, we found that we can not find silver bullet here.
-So we decided to find some more basic bulletproof way to bootstrap the network: a rank from which Larry and Sergey have bootstrapped a previous network.
-The problem with original PageRank is that it is not resistant to sybil attacks.
+After [some research](https://arxiv.org/pdf/1709.09002.pdf), we found that we can not find silver bullet here.
+So we decided to find some more basic bulletproof way to bootstrap the network: [the rank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) from which Larry and Sergey have bootstrapped a previous network.
+The key problem with original PageRank is that it is not resistant to sybil attacks.

 Token weighted [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) limited by token-weighted bandwidth do not have inherent problems of naive PageRank and is resistant to sybil attacks.
 For the time being, we will call it cyber•Rank until something better emerge.

 In the centre of spam protection system is an assumption that write operations can be executed only by those who have a vested interest in the evolutionary success of a relevance machine.
 Every 1% of stake in consensus computer gives the ability to use 1% of possible network bandwidth and computing capabilities.

 As nobody uses all possessed bandwidth, we can safely use up to 100x fractional reserves with 2-minute recalculation target.
+This mechanics offers a discount for cyberlinking thus effectively maximazing demand for it.

 We would love to discuss the problem of vote buying mainly.
 Vote buying by itself is not such bad.
 The problem with vote buying appears in the systems where voting affects the allocation of inflation in the system like [Steem](QmepU77tqMAHHuiSASUvUnu8f8ENuPF2Kfs97WjLn8vAS3) or any state-based system.
 So vote buying can become easily profitable for adversary employing a zero-sum game without a necessity to add value.
 Our original idea of a decentralized search was based on this approach, but we reject this idea removing incentive on consensus level for knowledge graph formation completely.
 In our setting in which every participant must bring some value to the system to affect predictive model vote buying become NP-hard problem hence is useful for the system.

 We understand that the ranking mechanism will always remain red herring.
 That is why we expect to rely on on-chain governance mechanism to define the wining one.
 We would love to switch from one algorithm to another, based on economic a/b testing through hard spoons of domain specific relevance machines though.

-Consensus computer based on relevance machine for cyber•Rank can answer and deliver relevant results for any given search request in the 64 byte CID space.
+Current implementation of consensus computer based on relevance machine for cyber•Rank can answer and deliver relevant results for any given search request in the 64 byte CID space.
 However, to build a network of domain-specific relevance machines, it is not enough.
 Consensus computers must have the ability to prove relevance for each other.

 ## Proof of relevance